Holly Robinson Peete

 Holly Elizabeth Robinson Peete (born September 18, 1964) is an American actress and singer.
 She is known for her roles as Judy Hoffs on the Fox police drama 21 Jump Street, Vanessa Russell on the ABC sitcom Hangin' with Mr. Cooper, and Dr. Malena Ellis on the NBC/The WB sitcom For Your Love.
-She also served as one of the original co-hosts of the CBS Daytime talk show, The Talk.
+She also served as one of the original co-hosts of the CBS Daytime talk show The Talk.
+She is also known for her portrayal of Diana Ross in the 1992 miniseries The Jacksons: An American Dream, which also aired on ABC.

-After graduating from high school, Peete entered Sarah Lawrence College in New York.
-She majored in Psychology and French.
-After she graduated in 1986, she considered attending graduate school and perhaps working in languages for the U.S. State Department.
-However, she decided to give an acting career a chance.
-Within a short time, Peete found roles on a television series and in two films.

-Peete's children's book, My Brother Charlie, won her an NAACP Image Award for Outstanding Literary Work in March 2011.
-In 2012 the book was awarded the Dolly Gray Children's Literature Award.
+A children's book by Peete, My Brother Charlie, won her an NAACP Image Award for Outstanding Literary Work in March 2011.

-Early life
+Early life, family and education

-Peete was born Holly Elizabeth Robinson in Philadelphia, Pennsylvania, the daughter of Dolores and Matt Robinson (the original Gordon on Sesame Street).
-Her mother was a school teacher, in public relations, and later a personal talent manager, and her father a producer/writer.
-She has an older brother named Matthew Thomas Robinson III.
+Holly Elizabeth Robinson was born in Philadelphia, Pennsylvania, the daughter of Dolores and Matt Robinson.
+Dolores was a schoolteacher, in public relations, and later a personal talent manager.
+Matt was an actor, producer and writer, probably next known as the first actor to play Gordon on the children's television series Sesame Street.
+Holy has an older brother, Matthew Thomas Robinson III.
 She attended Greene Street Friends School in nearby Germantown.
-In 1974, her family moved to California.
+In 1974, her family relocated to California.

 Peete graduated from Santa Monica High School in Santa Monica, California, where her classmates included Rob Lowe and Yvette Lee Bowser.
-Peete graduated from Sarah Lawrence College with a degree in psychology and French.
-Peete studied abroad for a year at the Sorbonne, and is fluent in French.
-While there she sang in Paris nightclubs, including a performance with jazz musician Lionel Hampton at the Hotel Meridian Jazz Club.
+Peete graduated from Sarah Lawrence College in 1986 with a degree in psychology and French.
+Peete studied in Paris for a year at the Sorbonne; she is fluent in French.
+While in Paris, she sang in nightclubs, including a performance with jazz musician Lionel Hampton at the Hotel Meridian Jazz Club.